-When it comes to the Eight Limbs of Yoga, the Niyamas are the second limb which originated from ancient text of Patanjali Yoga Sutras.
+When it comes to the Eight Limbs of Yoga, the Niyamas are the second limb that originated from the ancient text of Patanjali Yoga Sutras.
 The Niyamas refer to the different duties which are directed towards ourselves and our body and mind for inner observances.
 These niyamas are intended to help us in building character.
 When we work with these Niyamas, from Saucha, which means cleanliness to Isvarapranidhana which means surrendering to a higher power, we are thus guided from the grossest aspects related to us to the truth which lies deep within.
 Mentioned below are the five niyamas:

 1. Saucha (Cleanliness)